yberrada/MongoDBAtlasDeveloperDay/README.md

 2. Hit `Create Search Index`.
 It should take only a couple of minutes for this index to be created and reach `ACTIVE` status, meaning that it is searchable.

-# Test Query in Atlas
+## Exercise 4 : Test Query in Atlas

 Once the index is ready, go back to Compass.
 Select the `wikipedia` collection and go to the `Aggregations` tab like before.
 Hit `Add Stage` and enter `$search` for the first stage.
 Compass should provide you with sample syntax.
 To run a vector search query,
 We now can test our Search Index through the aggregation pipeline builder.
 - Go back to ‘**Browse Collections**’ and select the '**sample-mflix.movies**' collection.